DevNico/th_rosenheim/README.md

 Diese Readme ist auch auf [Deutsch](README_DE.md) verfügbar.

-This is a Cross-Platform Flutter App that displays customizable timetables as well as cantine information for students of the Rosenheim Technical University of Applied Sciences.
+This is a Cross-Platform Flutter App that displays customizable timetables as well as canteen information for students of the Rosenheim Technical University of Applied Sciences.

 ## Screenshots